 Using the latest telehealth technologies, MUSC Health is connecting patients and providers across South Carolina with our expert health care team.
 MUSC Health is focused on expanding access to services, coordinating care and improving the health of communities.
 Whether you are a patient needing the care of a MUSC Health specialist through the convenience and comfort of your local doctor’s office, or a provider interested in partnering to offer expanded services to your patients, MUSC Health has a telehealth program for you.
 Learn more about the many ways MUSC Health is changing what’s possible through telehealth.
 The MUSC Health Center for Telehealth is a part of eHealth Innovations.

-MUSC’s Telestroke Program is a potentially life-saving network that connects partnering hospitals with immediate, round-the-clock access to MUSC's stroke care experts, who can remotely provide urgent consultations after virtually examining patients and brain imaging studies.
+MUSC Health’s Telestroke Program is a potentially life-saving network that connects partnering hospitals with immediate, round-the-clock access to MUSC Health's stroke care experts, who can remotely provide urgent consultations after virtually examining patients and brain imaging studies.

-The MUSC ICU Innovations (Tele-ICU Program) is designed to improve the care of critically ill patients and includes a multi-hospital consortium between MUSC and community hospitals.
-This innovative approach to critical care provides partner hospitals with 24/7/365 access to MUSC’s board certified and experienced intensivists.
+The MUSC Health ICU Innovations (Tele-ICU Program) is designed to improve the care of critically ill patients and includes a multi-hospital consortium between MUSC Health and community hospitals.
+This innovative approach to critical care provides partner hospitals with 24/7/365 access to MUSC Health’s board certified and experienced intensivists.

 The School Based Telehealth Program seeks to improve the availability of comprehensive health care to underserved children in our state.
 This program is working to improve access to acute sick care, chronic disease management and mental health services by bringing the care to the children.